Many young people turn to nicotine to deal with stress, anxiety and depression, but don’t know it may be making them feel worse

 Truth Initiative survey data show support for this link.
 According to Truth Initiative’s continuous tracking survey, 47% of young people who quit vaping feel more in control than when they were vaping, and 90% feel less stressed, anxious or depressed.
 Of young people who had vaped but haven’t quit yet, 78% believe they will feel better about themselves if they do.

 This Is Quitting from truth is the first-of-its-kind free and anonymous texting program to help young people quit vaping and has helped nearly 400,000 young people.
-Compared to a control group in a recent clinical trial, This Is Quitting increased quit vaping rates by 40%.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.

 Young people can text “DITCHVAPE” to 88709 to access This Is Quitting.
 Parents of young people who vape can receive support at BecomeAnEx.org.
 Free mental health resources provided by partners of truth can be found at thetruth.com/article/mental-health-resources.